The file 'siteload.php' is in the vendor/bartonlp/site-class/includes directory.

 If I have multiple virtual hosts they are all off the '/var/www' directory instead of a single 'html' directory.

 In the 'mysitemap.json' file there can be three elements that describe the location of special files.
-These files are 1) 'headFile', 2) 'bannerFile' and 3) 'footerFile'.
+These are 1) 'headFile', 2) 'bannerFile' and 3) 'footerFile'.

 I put the three special file in my '/var/www/html/includes' directory (where 'html' may be one of your virtual hosts and not named 'html').